nasoq/nasoq.github.io/nasoq_docs/docs/getting-started-nasoq.md

  ...
 }
 ```
-For details about inputs, outputs, and settings of NASOQ please see the [NASOQ document page](solver.md).
+For details about inputs, outputs, and settings of NASOQ, please see the [NASOQ document page](solver.md).
-Finally, you will build your project with NASOQ by emitting `make`.
+Finally, you will build your project with NASOQ by emitting the `make` command.

 You can also use NASOQ inside the source tree.
-One example of using nasoq is shown in the repository in `nasoq/eigen_interface`.
-Choosing between in-source or out-source depend on your project settings.
+One example of using nasoq is shown in the `nasoq/eigen_interface` directory.
+Choosing between in-source or out-source depends on your project settings.

 ## Command-line interface
 In addition to C++ API, a terminal interface is also provided in the NASOQ repository.
-To use this interface you need to follow below instructions to the build the interface, i.e., ```NASOQ-BIN```:
+To use this interface, you need to follow the below instructions to build the interface, i.e., ```NASOQ-BIN```:
 ```bash
 cd where/you/want/to/install/nasoq/
 git clone https://github.com/sympiler/nasoq